 Except the distribution of assets of nonstock corporations, upon the winding up of corporate affairs, any asset distributable to any creditor or stockholder or member who is unknown or cannot be found shall be escheated in favor of the national government.

 VII.
 CORPORATE LIQUIDATION

 Except by decrease of capital stock and as otherwise allowed by the Revised Corporation Code, no corporation shall distribute any of its assets or property except upon lawful dissolution and after payment of all its debts and liabilities.

 The Revised Corporation Code, as discussed above, show that SEC has jurisdiction to order the dissolution of a corporation.
 The SEC, however, has no jurisdiction over liquidation of corporations.
 There is no need or requirement for the SEC to approve the liquidation.

 Liquidation is distinct and separate from dissolution.
-Jurisdiction over the liquidation of corporations pertains to the appropriate regional trial courts.
+Jurisdiction over the liquidation of corporations pertains to the appropriate regional trial courts, particularly the special commercial courts.
 The liquidation of a corporation requires the settlement of claims for and against the corporation, which clearly falls under the jurisdiction of the regular courts.
 The trial court is in the best position to convene all the creditors of the corporation, ascertain their claims, and determine their preferences.
 [Consuelo Metal Corporation vs. Planters Development Bank, G.R.
 No. 152580, 26 June 2008; See also Powers, functions and jurisdiction of the SEC, and Liquidation of Insolvent Juridical Persons]